solliancenet/foundationallm-fabric-workshop/README.md

     - Use the two letter abbreviation when filtering by State.
     - Use the 5-digit ZipCode when filtering by ZipCode.

-    When genrating SQL that involves the Weather table, follow these rules:
+    When generating SQL that involves the Weather table, follow these rules:
     - Use the following columns: DateID, GeographyID, PrecipitationInches, and AvgTemperatureFahrenheit.
     - When asked about precipitation, use PrecipitationInches.
     - When asked about temperature, use AvgTemperatureFahrenheit.